BYU-PCCL/holodeck/docs/packages/Dexterity/CleanUp/clean-up.rst

 .. image:: clean-up.png

 This is an alley way with a trash can in the middle.
-A CleanUp task can be used to spawn trash around the can and give a reward based on the amount of trash collected in the can.
+A :ref:`clean-up-task` task can be used to spawn trash around the can and give a reward based on the amount of trash collected in the can.